Ciena Corporation [CIEN] – A safe no matter how short-term sentiments looks

-Ciena Corporation [NYSE: CIEN] stock went up by 2.85% or 1.16 points up from its previous closing price of $40.67.
-The stock reached $41.83 during the last trading session.
-During the course of the last 5 trading session in the week, CIEN share price went up during 2 out of 5 days, that way losing -0.33% in the period of the last 7 days.
+Ciena Corporation [NYSE: CIEN] stock went down by -1.43% or -0.61 points down from its previous closing price of $42.64.
+The stock reached $42.03 during the last trading session.
+During the course of the last 5 trading session in the week, CIEN share price went up during 2 out of 5 days, that way gaining +0.45% in the period of the last 7 days.

 Ciena Corporation [NYSE:CIEN]: Analyst Rating and Earnings